akittana/aws-virtual-bastion/README.md

  4. Automatically log all commands and their output in S3.

 # How it works
-ssmTerminal relies on the AWS Systems Manager (SSM) service.
+Virtual bastion (ssmTerminal) relies on the AWS Systems Manager (SSM) service.
 To use the service, instances need to have an agent installed (installed by default on the latest Amazon Linux and Windows EC2 instances).
 The SSM service can send commands (linux shell or windows powershell) to instances through the agents.
 Finally, EC2 instances require access to the SSM service (outbound access from the instances).

 ssmTerminal communciates with the SSM service using the AWS API.
 Commands entered into ssmTerminal trigger the sendCommand API call, and once the commands are executed on the instance, the output is retrieved using the getCommandInvocation API call.
 The output is formatted and displayed by ssmTerminal.